tank0nf/GSOC_LASI-NCR710/README.md

-# GSOC_LASI-NCR710
+# GSoC 2025: LASI i82596CA NIC & NCR710 SCSI Controller

-This Repository is for the GSOC project for implementing LASI's 82596CA Network Interface card and NCR710 SCSI Controller for GSOC 2025.
+This repository contains the GSoC 2025 project work for implementing support for the LASI-attached Intel 82596CA Network Interface Card and the NCR710 SCSI Controller in QEMU.

+---

+## Documentation Structure

-The documentation is divided into sections containing:
+The documentation is organized into the following sections:

-1.Weekly report of the progress.(Weekly Report)

-2.Milestones including those we are yet to reach (Milestones, Midterm and Final Report)

-3.General Report (These are the documentation that is prepared for communication in between the progress)

-4.The GSOC Proposal.

-Legend:
-For the todo lists present throughout the repo:
+1. **Weekly Reports**
+   Weekly logs and updates tracking the progress of the project.

+2. **Milestones**
+   Includes both completed and upcoming goals, along with the **Midterm** and **Final Evaluation Reports**.

+3. **General Reports**
+   Technical notes, debugging logs, architecture explanations, and internal communication throughout the development process.

+4. **GSoC Proposal**
+   The original accepted proposal submitted for GSoC 2025.

+---

+## Legend for To-Do Lists

+To-do items in the repository use the following notation:

-(-): Yet to be done.
+- `(-)` : Yet to be completed
-(x): Done
+- `(x)` : Completed

+---

-Please refer to the sections as necessary.
+Please refer to the relevant sections as needed.

 Thank you,
-Soumyajyotii Ssarkar.
+Soumyajyoti Sarkar